BY-LAWS OF

 DUES AND ASSESSMENTS

 Section 1.
-Dues shall be assessed as directed by the Executive Board and approved by the general membership at any general or special meeting.
-Retired members shall be assessed one-half the dues, and if retired member is a life-time member of the National Association, chapter dues shall be less the annual dues payable to the National Association.
+Dues shall be assessed as directed by the Executive Board and approved by the General Membership at any general or special meeting.
+Chapter dues for a life-time member of the National Association shall be less the annual dues payable to the National Association.

 ARTICLE X